Amnesty International issues travel warning for US | DW | 08.08.2019

 Recent attacks

 The warning comes just days after two mass shootings in El Paso, Texas and Dayton, Ohio killed 31 people.
-Both alleged perpatrators used legally-obtained weapons to maim and kill people in the attacks.
+Both alleged perpetrators used legally obtained weapons to maim and kill people in the attacks.

 The El Paso suspect is believed to have published a "race manifesto" online, in which he spoke of a "Hispanic invasion."
 The attack is being treated as a hate crime.